- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Proteins

-High-protein foods like meats, cheeses, nuts, and beans have been found to have a positive effect on concentration, especially when consumed in the morning, and may even help ADHD medications work better.
-[10]
+High-protein foods like meats, cheeses, nuts, and beans have been found to positively affect concentration, especially when consumed in the morning, and may even help ADHD medications work better.10

-Still, when dealing with someone who’s primary diagnosis is for emetophobia, it’s better to proceed with caution when introducing new foods to their diet.
+Still, when dealing with someone whose primary diagnosis is emetophobia, it’s better to proceed with caution when introducing new foods to their diet.
 Consulting with a nutritionist may be helpful in these cases.

 Complex Carbohydrates

-Carbohydrates get a bad reputation among many diet circles, but these foodstuffs are not one-size-fits-all.
-And, in many cases, the right kind of carbohydrates can be nutritionally beneficial, particularly for children with ADHD.
+Although carbohydrates have a bad reputation in many diet circles, they are not one-size-fits-all.
+In many cases, the right kind of carbohydrates can be nutritionally beneficial, particularly for children with ADHD.

-Complex carbs, like those found in vegetables and citrus fruits, have been fount to be helpful for overall brain health.
+Complex carbs, like those found in vegetables and citrus fruits, have been found to be helpful for overall brain health.
 For people struggling with ADHD, consuming these types of carbs at night can be especially helpful, as they’ve been found to help alleviate restlessness, which is often a symptom of ADHD.
-Complex carbs can also help promote a good night’s sleep.
-[10]
+Complex carbs can also help promote a good night’s sleep.10

-However, make sure fruits are kept fresh and ripe, as mushy fruits that are close to being expired can be triggering for people with emetophobia.
+However, make sure fruits are kept fresh and ripe, as mushy fruits close to expiring can trigger emetophobia in people.

 Omega-3 Fatty Acids

-Omega-3 fatty acids are a known brain food, having been linked to better brain health in a number of studies.
+Omega-3 fatty acids are a known brain food, and several studies have linked them to better brain health.

-When it comes to improving ADHD symptoms, these nutritional supplements have been shown to help with inattentiveness and a lack of focus in some children with ADHD.
-[11]
+When it comes to improving ADHD symptoms, these nutritional supplements have been shown to help with inattentiveness and a lack of focus in some children with ADHD.11

-Good sources of this essential nutrient can be found in fish, walnuts, and canola and olive oil.
-The variety of sources for Omega-3 fatty acids can also be useful when catering to someone with emetophobia.
+Fish, walnuts, canola, and olive oil are good sources of this essential nutrient.
+The variety of sources of omega-3 fatty acids can also be useful when catering to someone with emetophobia.

 Foods To Avoid for ADHD and Emetophobia